-Reality: Exposure to second-hand smoke and vaping is a known trigger of allergies and asthma.
+Reality: Exposure to second-hand smoke are known triggers of allergies and asthma.
 Children who are exposed to tobacco smoke (including just the smell of smoke in cars, rooms, in hair & on clothing) are at increased risk for asthma, allergic diseases, and recurrent respiratory infections.